mesosphere/marathon/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 To register Marathon for a role, you need to specify the `--mesos_role` command line flag on startup.
 If you want to assign all resources of a slave to a role, you can use the `--default_role` argument when starting up the slave.
-If you need a more fine-grained configuration, you can use the `--resources' argument to specify resource shares per role.
+If you need a more fine-grained configuration, you can use the `--resources` argument to specify resource shares per role.
 The Mesos master needs to be started with `--roles` followed by a comma-separated list of all roles you want to use across your cluster.
 See
 [the Mesos command line documentation](http://mesos.apache.org/documentation/latest/configuration/) for details.